50+ Spectacular Things To Do in Kauai

-7. Visit Waimea Canyon, the “Grand Canyon of Hawaii.
+Waimea Canyon is the “Grand Canyon of Hawaii.
 This canyon can be viewed from just beyond the parking lot, or you can hike down into it.
 Both are highly recommended!

-10. Visit Old Koloa Town. it’s one of the most iconic towns in Kauai.
+Old Koloa Town is one of the most iconic towns in Kauai.

 Find out more about Kauai in this Kauai Vacation Guide